alexandrepiveteau/heig-MAC-project/spec/use-cases.md

 2. B: Challing someone you follow
 3. B: Here are the people you follow: Who do you want to challenge?
 (If you don't see them in this list, enter their @personUsername) (Custom keyboard containing people the user follows)
+4. U: Clicks @personUsername / (Enter @personUsername)
+5. Two cases:
-4. U: Clicks @personUsername / (Enter @personUsername) 5A.
-B: In which gym is the route you want to challenge @personUsername to?
-(Custom keyboard containing gyms) 5B.
-B: @personUsername never contacted me.
+   - B: In which gym is the route you want to challenge @personUsername to?
+(Custom keyboard containing gyms)
+   - B: @personUsername never contacted me.
 Send him this link to get him started: t.me/climbot
 6. U: Clicks on the correct gym
-7A.
-B: What is the route's name?
+7. B: What is the route's name?
 (If you don't see it in this list, enter it's name manually.)
 (Custom keyboard containing route names (sorted by recent dates?)
 8. U: Clicks on the correct route
+9. Two cases:
-9A.
-B: I don't recognize this route/gym combination.
+   - B: I don't recognize this route/gym combination.
 Try checking for spelling mistaked, or add the route to my database using /addRoute.
-9B.
-B: Great!
+   - B: Great!
 You challenged @personUsername to climb routeName in GymName!
 10. B -> @personUsernam: @User challenged you to beat the route "routeName" in the gym "gymName".
 Don't forget to mark the route as climb using /climbRoute once you succeed!